neilmewada/CrystalEngine/Docs/Build.md

 ## Building standalone (optional, ignore for now)

-The standalone build has the GameSystem_Test application, which you can run to play-test the engine in standalone mode.
+The standalone build has the GameEngine_Test application, which you can run to play-test the engine in standalone mode.

 ```sh
 cmake -B Build/Windows-Standalone -S . -DCE_STANDALONE=ON -DCE_HOST_BUILD_DIR="<Path To host tools binary dir>" -DCMAKE_SYSTEM_NAME=Windows -Wno-Dev